venusjivani/mantl/docs/getting_started/index.rst

 Getting Started
 ===============
+##may remove:An explanation of the architecture and components of the Mantl project can be found in the `Mantl README`_.

 .. note:: This document assumes you have a `working Ansible
           installation`_.
 If you don't, install Ansible before continuing.
 This can be done simply by running ``pip install -r requirements.txt`` from the root of the project.

-          It also assumes you have a working [Terraform](https://www.terraform.io/downloads.html) installation.
+          It also assumes you have a working Terraform installation which you can download from `Terraform downloads`_.

 The Microservices Infrastructure project uses Ansible to bring up nodes and clusters.
 This generally means that you need three things:

  1. hosts to use as the base for your cluster
  2. an `inventory file`_ with the hosts you want to be modified.
+Mantl includes ansible inventory within its `Dynamic inventory for Terraform.py`_.
  3. a playbook to show which components should go where.
+Mantl organizes its components in `sample.yml`_.

 Provisioning Cloud Hosts
 ------------------------